Financial Aid Types

 - Veterans - more information

-Dozens of private scholarships are awarded at JCC based on criteria set up by the sponsoring organizations and donors.
-For more information click on JCC Foundation Scholarships.
+Dozens of private scholarships are awarded at JC based on criteria set up by the sponsoring organizations and donors.
+For more information click on JC Foundation Scholarships.

 - Harriet Myer Student Emergency Fund - more information